mannders00/Chopsticks/README.md

 # Chopsticks
-Teaching a computer to play the game Chopsticks
+This project is using TensorFlow to teach a computer how to learn how to play the game Chopsticks.
+This game can be hardcoded to win every time without machine learning, but I thought it would be a good first concept to introduce myself to the concepts.

 Rules I will be using (there are different variations used)